BEEmod/BEE2.4/README.md

 - BEE2: Main application script, starts up the application.
 - config: Subclass of ConfigParser, with some useful tweaks
 - contextWin: Implements the rightclick context menu for items.
+- FakeZip: simulates a ZipFile object based on a directory.
+Used to allow packageLoader to load either, without needing to check the type every time.
 - gameMan: Manages adding and removing games as well as exporting editoritems.
 - itemPropWin: A window which allows changing the default properties for an item.
 - loadScreen: Shows a window with loading bars during the startup process.